 Lingual braces – also known as invisible braces – are a type of orthodontic appliance that functions in the same way as traditional metal braces: brackets are affixed to the teeth for the length of treatment, connected by a thin, flexible wire.
 The orthodontist adjusts the wire and brackets to slowly move your teeth into place.

 However, placing the brackets behind the teeth, facing the tongue, makes them much less visible than traditional metal braces, with less disruption to your smile.
 This makes them an appealing option for many braces wearers, although, as discussed below, they may not be an ideal orthodontic design for all patients.

-They are a type of braces that use a customized braces appliance uniquely designed to your teeth, which is prepared in a lab by a company that makes lingual braces.
+They are a type of braces that use a customized braces appliance uniquely designed for your teeth, which is prepared in a lab by a company that makes lingual braces.

 They use these impressions to design the customized brackets used in lingual braces.
 The impressions are sent to a lab, which creates the brackets.
 It usually takes about 4-6 weeks to make and send back the brackets to your orthodontist.

 During bonding, just like with traditional metal braces, the orthodontist and/or assistants will affix the brackets to your teeth using a special glue and then attach the archwire.

 However, lingual braces are more difficult to place than traditional metal braces, because they are placed behind the teeth, facing the tongue.
 For this reason, the orthodontist’s team places all the brackets at the same time using the customized, pre-made bracket design, instead of affixing one at a time as with traditional braces.